 You should never leave your dog in a car.
 Even in the shade, it only takes a few minutes for a car to become dangerously hot.

-Anna says: 'While it might feel cool in the car while you're driving, that’s often due to the active cooling from fans or air conditioning.
+Caroline said: 'While it might feel cool in the car while you're driving, that’s often due to the active cooling from fans or air conditioning.
 In reality, the vehicle’s internal temperature can be much higher than you realise.
 Simply putting the windows down is not enough to prevent the heat from rising.
 Deaths from heatstroke in hot cars are entirely avoidable, so it’s never worth the risk.'